dOrgTech/LL-DAO/README.md

         -   Service agreements with clients?

-    -   *Arbitration*: how are disputes with the DAO resolved?
+    -   Arbitration: how are disputes with the DAO resolved?

-    -   *Liquidated Damages*: what remedies are available when the DAO breaches an agreement?
+    -   Liquidated Damages: what remedies are available when the DAO breaches an agreement?

 4.  **Liability**